eyang6/CSE454-Project-1/README.md

-# CSE454-Project-1
+# Fuzzy Movement Robot Controller
-Fuzzy Movement Robot Controller
+Move a robot from point A to B with fuzzy logic.

 ## Purpose
 - Control the acceleration and turning of a robot to make it reach a destination